Everything You Need to Know About Mac/One

 The Top 5 Reasons to Sign-Up for Mac/One:

-Become part of our Living Learning Communities – connect with new friends with similar passions and join in activities related to your LLC’s theme.
-Choose your favourite:
+- Connect with Other People Who Share Your Interests: Become part of our Living Learning Communities – connect with new friends with similar passions and join in activities related to your LLC’s theme.

 - Creative Expressions: This is the opportunity to unleash your creative spirit while connecting with others who share your love of theatre, dance, music, visual arts and the written word.